 Provides medical care for reporting parties as well as counseling services.
-Health and Wellness Center may also be able to assist connecting a student with off-campus resources.
+The Center for Wellness may also be able to assist connecting a student with off-campus resources.

 While reporting party's conversation with any university employee will be kept private (not shared unnecessarily with others), only a conversation with a confidential resource can be kept confidential (will not be shared with anyone without express consent of the reporting party).